If there was one fantastic decision we made on this trip, it was to take the car.

 Probably the most impressive part was the massive, and real, Viking longship that has a really cool set-up because the statues pulling it are half in-half out of the building!

-At £10, the museum isn’t cheap and I’m not sure if we would have gone had it not been for our passes (considering the Manx Museum in Douglas is free), but I would have happily paid the half-price entry.
+At £10, the museum isn’t cheap and I’m not sure we would have gone had it not been for our passes (considering the Manx Museum in Douglas is free).
+We were really impressed though.
 Again, we donated what we would have paid because the whole place was done up really, really well.

 We stopped for a quick drink in the Creek Inn, right opposite the museum and the marina, which marked the beginning of the end of a perfect day.